 We do have viewing windows in all studio doors but, in order to remove any distraction for students, we have installed high definition cameras in all studios, which are visible from televisions in the lobby areas, for the convenience of our parents.

 What amenities are available at The Dance Spot?

 For dancers: our studios are equipped with floor to ceiling mirrors, wood sprung floors, views of the green belt, a great sound system, and cubbies to store personal belongings.
 We also have a vending machine for snacks, fresh fruit and cold drinks available at the front desk, and a homework bar with laptop connections.
 Best of all, we have the most fun and, more importantly, the highest caliber of teaching staff, in Round Rock!

-For parents: We have comfortable lounge areas equipped with high definition camera feeds to watch your dancer, a complimentary coffee bar, and an art table for younger siblings.
+For parents: We have comfortable lounge areas equipped with high definition camera feeds to watch your dancer in classes.

 Are you still accepting students for registration now that the semester has begun?
 How long will you continue open registration?